htcondor/htcondor/docs/admin-manual/user-priorities-negotiation.rst

 the macro ``PRIORITY_HALFLIFE`` :index:`PRIORITY_HALFLIFE`, a time
 period defined in seconds.
-Intuitively, if the ``PRIORITY_HALFLIFE`` :index:`PRIORITY_HALFLIFE` in a pool is set to 86400 (one day), and if a user whose RUP was 10 has no running jobs, that user’s RUP would be 5 one day later, 2.5 two days later, and so on.
+Intuitively, if the ``PRIORITY_HALFLIFE`` :index:`PRIORITY_HALFLIFE` in a pool is set to 86400 (one day), and if a user whose RUP was 10 has no running jobs, that user's RUP would be 5 one day later, 2.5 two days later, and so on.

 Effective User Priority (EUP)